Pretty-SFOS/opal-delegates/README.md

 <!--
+SPDX-FileCopyrightText: 2023-2024 Mirian Margiani
 SPDX-FileCopyrightText: 2023 Peter G. (nephros)
 SPDX-License-Identifier: GFDL-1.3-or-later
 -->

+# Delegates

-# Delegate Components for Sailfish apps
+QML module for easy to use view delegates in Sailfish apps

-A handy collection of ListItems to be used as a delegate in views, so you can concentrate on handling the data, not formatting the presentation.
+This module provides list items for views, so you can concentrate on handling the data, not formatting the presentation.

-## Screenshots

-Screenshots can be found in the [doc](doc/) directory.

-## Example code
+## Usage

 ```{qml}
 import QtQuick 2.0